bulldogbat/beautiful-jekyll/aboutme.md

 subtitle: Why you'd want to offer some time to read ...
 ---

 My name is **_Christian Kremer_**.
-I'm able to provide you with the following:
+I'm able providing you with the following:

-# Transportation of Data from wherever in whatever format to wherever in whatever format ... this is what I try to achieve ...
+# Transporting Data wherever it comes from in whatever format it's provided to wherever it has to go in whatever format it finally has to be ... that's what I try to achieve ...
+I'm no _pro or con_ evangelist by any means in regards to environments in use ... if _sources_ have to be wired to specific _targets_ than this is what I try to accomplish ...

 ## **Programming**